-In our LSP Maturity series, we turn the focus on ourselves and this time we would like to talk about our brand themes.
+We’ll be turning the focus on ourselves and talking about our brand themes in this installment of our LSP Maturity series.
 McKinsey&Co. wrote about a study that compares how businesses and their customers view the same themes around the brand of an organization.
 We picked the top 5 brand themes that are most important to customers and how they correlate to our brand principles.

 Top 5 Brand Themes

 - Cares about honest, open dialogue with its customers and society.
 We explain how our industry works and are honest about customer expectations.
 We are not afraid to push back and explain our expectations.
 Having a greater understanding of our customer’s business model, their goals, objectives and metrics are the important keys to their success.
 We also foster dialogue about the end user and take their perspective in the discussions around a project.
 We advocate for the second language speaker and help organizations reach their audience in a meaningful way.

 - Acts responsibly across its Supply Chain.
 We support a high ethical behavior towards translators and other vendors.
 We pay our vendors on time as well as with their rates (no rate bullying) and only employ vendors who are experts in their field.
 We help vendors grow in their profession by helping them with training on software or including them in the quality process.
 We support high ethical behavior towards customers by helping people to grow in their profession with global competency and to help identify and recommend cost efficient processes throughout the organization and the entire supply chain.